Apply to Skyline College as a Veteran

 Skyline College is here to empower you to achieve your educational goals and we are especially proud to serve our nation's veterans.

-Please consult the catalog for policy on out of state applicants before you apply if you currently reside outside of California.
+Make sure to consult the catalog for policy on out of state applicants before you apply if you currently reside outside of California.

 Steps to Enrollment